-- Market Risk Conditions in a broad or specialized market, a sector thereof or an individual industry or other factors including terrorism, war, natural disasters and the spread of infectious disease including epidemics or pandemics such as the recent COVID-19 outbreak may adversely affect security prices, thereby reducing the value of the Fund's investments.
+- Market Risk Conditions in a broad or specialized market, a sector thereof or an individual industry or other factors including terrorism, war, natural disasters and the spread of infectious disease including epidemics or pandemics such as the COVID-19 outbreak may adversely affect security prices, thereby reducing the value of the Fund's investments.
 To the extent the Fund takes significant positions in one or more specific sectors, countries or regions, the Fund will be subject to the risks associated with such sector(s), country(ies) or region(s) to a greater extent than would be a more broadly diversified fund. - Equity Securities Risk The market price of equity securities may fluctuate significantly, rapidly and unpredictably, causing the Fund to experience losses.
-The prices of equity securities generally are more volatile than the prices of debt securities. - Derivatives Risk Derivatives involve special risks and may result in losses.
-The values of derivatives can be very volatile, especially in unusual market conditions, and that volatility can be exacerbated by the use of leverage, which is common for derivative strategies.
-Derivatives may be illiquid, and may also be subject to the risk of nonperformance by a transaction counterparty.
-The Fund may not be able to enter into, or terminate, a derivatives position when desired.
-Derivatives also may be subject to mispricing and improper valuation, and may increase the amount of taxes payable by shareholders. - Non-U. S. Securities Risk Non-U.S. securities may have less liquidity and more volatile prices than domestic securities, which can make it difficult for the Fund to sell such securities at desired times or prices.
+The prices of equity securities generally are more volatile than the prices of debt securities. - Non-U. S. Securities Risk Non-U.S. securities may have less liquidity and more volatile prices than domestic securities, which can make it difficult for the Fund to sell such securities at desired times or prices.
 Non-U.S. markets may differ from U.S. markets in material and adverse ways.
 For example, securities transaction expenses generally are higher, transaction settlement may be slower, recourse in the event of default may be more limited and taxes and currency exchange controls may limit amounts available for distribution to shareholders.
-Non-U.S. investments are also subject to the effects of local political, social, diplomatic or economic events. - Turnover Risk Frequent changes in the securities held by a Fund increases the Fund's transaction costs and may result in adverse tax consequences, which together may adversely affect the Fund's performance. - Growth Securities Risk The values of growth securities may be more sensitive to changes in current or expected earnings than the values of other securities.
+Non-U.S. investments are also subject to the effects of local political, social, diplomatic or economic events. - Turnover Risk Frequent changes in the securities held by a Fund increases the Fund's transaction costs and may result in adverse tax consequences, which together may adversely affect the Fund's performance.

+• Growth Securities Risk The values of growth securities may be more sensitive to changes in current or expected earnings than the values of other securities.

-- Small- and Medium-Sized Capitalization Company Risk Securities of smalland medium-sized companies may have less liquidity and more volatile prices than securities of larger companies, which can make it difficult for the Fund to sell such securities at desired times or prices. - Value Securities Risk Value securities are securities the investment adviser believes are selling at a price lower than their true value, perhaps due to adverse business developments or special risks.
+- Small- and Medium-Sized Capitalization Company Risk Securities of small- and medium-sized companies may have less liquidity and more volatile prices than securities of larger companies, which can make it difficult for the Fund to sell such securities at desired times or prices. - Value Securities Risk Value securities are securities the investment adviser believes are selling at a price lower than their true value, perhaps due to adverse business developments or special risks.
 If that belief is wrong or remains unrecognized by the market, the price of the securities may decline or may not appreciate as anticipated. - Financial Services Sector Risk Companies in the financial services sector are subject to the risk of regulatory change, decreased liquidity in credit markets, extensive governmental regulation, and unstable interest rates.
 Such companies may have concentrated portfolios, which makes them vulnerable to economic conditions that affect that industry.
-Performance of such companies may be affected by competitive pressures and exposure to investments or agreements that, under certain circumstances, may lead to losses.
+Performance of such companies may be affected by competitive pressures and exposure to investments or agreements that, under certain circumstances, may lead to losses. - Management Risk The Fund is actively managed.
+The investment techniques and decisions of the investment adviser and the Fund's portfolio manager(s), including the investment adviser's assessment of a company's ESG profile when selecting investments for the Fund, may not produce the desired results and may adversely impact the Fund's performance, including relative to other Funds that do not consider ESG factors or come to different conclusions regarding such factors.